All About TOPIK Test 2023

 TOPIK I (Level 1-2) has 70 MCQs, including 30 in listening and 40 in reading.
 The total mark is 200, and the test duration is 100 Minutes.

-TOPIK II (Level 3-6) has 104 questions that include 50 MCQ in listening, 50 MCQ in reading, and 4 essay-type short-answer.
+TOPIK II (Level 3-6) has 104 questions, including 50 MCQ in listening, 50 MCQ in reading, and 4 short answers.
 The total mark is 300, and the test time is 180 Minutes.

 Passing marks for TOPIK